 One thing that increases exponentially from consumers around the holiday season is the purchase of gift cards/certificates.
 With this in mind, there’s a huge opportunity for your business to develop gift cards to entice future purchases.

 One of the major benefits of gift cards is they take the pressure off customers so they don’t have to pick an item right away.
 Offering an additional promotion on buying gift cards can also help increase your exposure and sales.
 An example could be when someone buys a gift card you can give them $5 additional gift credit for free.
 This can create a buzz around the promotion and spark more shopper’s interest.

-Supporting our communities is always important, but this year, it’s even more so.
-Finding ways to partner with other small businesses in your area can be a great way to improve your exposure and support other local owners.
+Supporting our communities is always essential.
+Finding ways to partner with other small businesses in your area can be a great way to improve your exposure and allow you to support other local owners.

-An example could be partnering with a local charity, especially ones that are focusing on COVID-19 recovery efforts.
-Working with these types of charities can create positive ripple effects and aid your local community in a plethora of ways.
+You could also partner with a local charity.
+Working with these charities can create positive ripple effects and aid your local community in many ways.

 Get Ideas From Your Team

 The beauty of smaller teams is that they are normally pretty tight-knit.
 Have a couple of meetings with your staff to get ideas and strategize how you are going to approach Small Business Saturday.

 Making SBS a win for your team and a part of an overall group effort will help improve your chemistry and morale.
 A further incentive could be a staff bonus or a prize for whoever has the best idea.

 Creating awareness for Small Business Saturday can be done in a range of different ways, whether it’s via word of mouth, flyers, social media posts, or a mailshot.